Hypogammaglobulinemia: Causes

 Hypogammaglobulinemia can be caused by either a primary or secondary immunodeficiency.
 Primary immunodeficiencies are caused by a mutation or series of mutations to the genome.
 For example, a study from 2012 found that a compound heterozygous deleterious mutation in the CD21 gene is associated with hypogammaglobulinemia.
 Genetic analysis revealed the patient was heterozygous for CD21, with the paternally inherited allele (also shared with one sister) having a disrupted splicing donor site at exon 6, while the maternally inherited allele had a mutation resulting in a premature stop codon in exon 13.
 Neither mutation was found in 100 healthy control subjects, showing the rarity of the mutations.

-Around 300 different genes in total have been identified which account for different forms of primary immunodeficiency (PID).
+Around 300 different genes have been identified which account for different forms of primary immunodeficiency (PID).
 These different forms can affect different parts of the immune system, including immunoglobulin production.
 Primary immunodeficiencies usually have a delay of several years between initial clinical presentation and diagnosis.
 Some primary immune deficiencies include ataxia-telangiectasia (A-T), autosomal recessive agammaglobulinemia (ARA), common variable immunodeficiency (CVID), hyper-IgM syndromes, IgG subclass deficiency, isolated non-IgG immunoglobulin deficiencies, severe combined immunodeficiency (SCID), specific antibody deficiency (SAD), Wiskott-Aldrich syndrome, or X-linked agammaglobulinemia.
 CVID is the most common form of primary immunodeficiency.
 SCID is considered a medical emergency and suspected cases require immediate specialist center referral for diagnosis and treatment.

 It is more often that hypogammaglobulinemia develops as a result of another condition, which are called secondary or acquired immune deficiencies.
 These include blood cancers such as chronic lymphocytic leukemia (CLL), lymphoma, or myeloma, HIV, nephrotic syndrome, poor nutrition, protein-losing enteropathy, getting an organ transplant, or radiation therapy.
-This also includes medications which can cause hypogammaglobulinemia such as corticosteroids, chemotherapy drugs, or antiseizure medication.
+This also includes medications which can cause hypogammaglobulinemia, such as corticosteroids, chemotherapy drugs, or antiseizure medication.